imanidev/pong_game/README.md

 - The ball will bounce off the top and bottom walls.
 If it hits the left or right wall, the ball will reset back to the center of the board and the player will gain 1 point

-- The game ends when a player reaches 10 points
+- The game ends when either player reaches 10 points

 ## Approach Taken